ubilabs/google-maps-react-hooks/library/docs/GoogleMapProvider.md

 - - - -

-__languages__ (_optional property_)
+__language__ (_optional property_)

-By default Google Maps will use the preferred region from the browser setting.
+By default Google Maps will use the preferred language from the browser setting.
 This is the property to set it manually.

 ```Typescript
 language?: string;